Adobe-Consulting-Services/adobe-consulting-services.github.io/_acs-aem-commons/features/mcp-tools/data-importer/index.md

 * *Create and Merge Properties* - Create new nodes and update existing nodes with missing properties.
 Existing properties are left alone.
 * *Merge Existing Only* - If node doesn't exist, row is skipped.
 Properties are only stored if the node doesn't have those yet.
 Existing properties are retained if they already exist.
 * *Overwrite Existing Only* - If node doesn't exist, row is skipped.
 All properties are updated/overwritten for existing nodes.
-* *Do Nothing* - Does absolutely nothing, useful to test if file was read correctly.
+* *Do Nothing* - Does nothing, absolutely nothing.
+Useful to test if file was read correctly.

 ## Process report